males-can-code/static-rss/README.md

 Be sure to at least change:

 <pre>
-self.config_dir =            -The location of the script eg. '/home/example/static-rss'
+self.config_dir =            -The location of the script eg. '/home/example_user/static-rss'
 self.domain =                -Your domain eg. 'http://www.example.com'
 self.path_export_html =      -The path where the html files should be exported to
-                              eg. '/home/example/static-rss/html'
+                              eg. '/home/example_user/static-rss/html' or '/var/www/static-rss'
 </pre>

 #### Change permissions
 Change **owner:group** of static-rss directory to whatever user owns the webserver
+If the path_export_html is outside the static-rss directory you have to create it
+and change those permissions also

 <pre>
 $ chown -R www-data:www-data /home/example/static-rss
 </pre>

-If the HTML export dir is outside the static-rss directory you have to create it
-and change permissions manualy

 Execute static-rss as owner of webserver to create directories and database: